jlengrand/vscode-elm-signature/README.md

-# elm-signature README
+# vscode-elm-signature README

-This is the README for your extension "elm-signature".
+This is the README for your extension "vscode-elm-signature".
 After writing up a brief description, we recommend including the following sections.

 ## Features